brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 Your computer hard drive can die at any time.
 To ensure you don't lose the data you care about—photos, documents, code, and so on—you have to set up a robust strategy for backing up your computer.
-Even in 2026, this is still surprisingly tricky, and after spending several days digging through the options, I created this blog post to capture what I learned.
+Even in 2026, this is still surprisingly hard to do, and after spending several days digging through the options such as iCloud, OneDrive, DropBox, BackBlaze, Arq, iDrive, and many others, I created this blog post to capture what I learned.

+More specifically, this is a comparison of computer backup options that meet the following requirements:

+1. **Cloud backup.** I have multiple computers (laptops), and I travel a lot, so this post specifically focuses on cloud backup options that work no matter where you are in the world (as opposed to backing up to an external hard drive or NAS that you have in your house).
+2. **Personal backup.** I was looking for backup options for my home computers, so this post focuses on cloud backup services designed for consumers backing up their personal computers (as opposed to businesses backing up work computers or servers).
+3. **Accessible backup.** I was looking for backup software that is accessible to everyone, so an easy-to-use GUI is a requirement (as opposed to backup software for programmers where you use a CLI).[^1]

+## Attributes

+TODO: mention

 ## Comparison of backup options

 Below is a comprehensive comparison of popular backup solutions.
 Click the <i class="fas fa-filter filter-icon"></i> icon to filter any column.

+TODO: mention this is the latest info as of Feb, 2026, sorted alphabetically, and it focuses on the standard configuration of consumer plans
+(not business plans) of each service.

 <script type="text/javascript">
 window.backupProvidersData = {{ site.data["backup-providers"] | jsonify }};